garrandall/popular-music-data/tracks/joy-and-pain-rob-base-d-j--e-z-rock.md

 I keep smokin', hot like fire
 You had the turn, now retire
 Don't talk back, I'm not a new jack
-Cause I'm fresher than you, an' you're whacked
+Cause I'm fresher than you, and you're whacked
 I keep tryin', I'm not lyin'
 Up to number 1 is where I'm flyin'
 I won't slow down cause I'm the new kid